Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Introduction

-Motivated by above observations, in this paper we propose a self-supervised framework based on EW2 named Wav2code, which makes full use of the unlabeled clean speech data as prior to implement a generalized SE without distortions for noise-robust speech recognition.
-First, during pre-training we feed the clean raw waveform into EW2 to obtain SSL representations, which are employed to lookup a discrete codebook via NN feature matching.
-The resulted code sequence is then exploited to reconstruct the input clean speech representations, where the codebook is trained to store clean representations as prior.
-Second, in finetuning stage we propose a Transformer-based code predictor to accurately predict clean codes by modeling the global composition and dependency of input noisy representations, which enables discovery and restoration of high-quality clean speech representations.
-Thanks to the pre-trained clean prior in discrete space and global modeling of input noisy speech representations, our Wav2code can remedy the speech distortion existed in conventional SE.
-Furthermore, considering that the restored clean speech representations from discrete codebook may lose some fidelity (see Fig.~\ref{fig7} (b)), we propose an interactive feature fusion network (IFF-Net) based on our conference paper~\cite{hu2022interactive} to combine original noisy and the restored clean representations to consider both fidelity and quality, resulting in more informative features for downstream ASR.
+Motivated by above observations, in this paper we propose a self-supervised framework based on EW2 named Wav2code, which makes full use of the unlabeled clean speech data as prior to implement {a feature-level SE with reduced} distortions for noise-robust speech recognition.
+First, during pre-training we feed the clean waveform into { pre-trained} EW2 from~\cite{zhu2022noise} to obtain SSL representations, which are employed to lookup a discrete codebook via NN feature matching.
+The resulted code sequence is then exploited to reconstruct the input clean speech representations. { By optimizing such reconstruction task, the codebook would be updated to store clean speech representations as priors.} Second, in finetuning stage we propose a Transformer-based code predictor to accurately predict clean codes by modeling the global dependency of input noisy representations, which enables discovery and restoration of high-quality clean speech representations. {Compared to prior works on VQ~\cite{zeghidour2021soundstream,defossez2022high}, our pre-trained clean prior in discrete space and global modeling of input noisy speech representations in Wav2code can effectively remedy the speech distortions that exist in conventional SE.} Furthermore, considering that the restored clean speech representations from discrete codebook may lose some fidelity (see Fig.~\ref{fig7} (b)), we propose an interactive feature fusion network (IFF-Net) based on our conference paper~\cite{hu2022interactive} to combine original noisy and the restored clean representations to consider both fidelity and quality, resulting in more informative features for downstream ASR.
 Finally, experimental results on both the synthetic noisy LibriSpeech data and the real noisy CHiME-4 data demonstrate that our proposed Wav2code achieves consistent ASR improvements under various noisy conditions, which shows stronger noise robustness.
-In addition, visualizations show that our Wav2code can learn a good codebook to represent clean speech features, based on that the code predictor can restore high-quality clean representations without distortions, and the proposed IFF-Net can achieve good restoration fidelity and quality simultaneously to benefit downstream ASR.
+In addition, visualizations show that our Wav2code can learn a good codebook to represent clean speech features, based on that the code predictor can restore high-quality clean representations {with reduced} distortions, and the proposed IFF-Net can achieve good restoration fidelity and quality simultaneously to benefit downstream ASR.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:method} presents the proposed Wav2code framework including EW2 backbone, codebook learning (pre-training), code prediction (finetuning) and IFF-Net.
 Section~\ref{sec:exp_setup} describes the experimental setups, followed by experimental results and analysis in Section~\ref{sec:results_analysis}.
 Section~\ref{sec:conclusion} concludes this work in final.